thin-edge/thin-edge.io/CONTRIBUTING.md

 As a result, it is not possible to merge pull requests that miss the trailer.

+## Coding style, Documentation, Testing

+Coding style is enforced via `rustfmt` in its default configuration.
+Compliance with the coding style is enforced via CI.

+Source code documentation as well as other documentation is tested via github actions workflows as well, to ensure that a developer is able to build all relevant documentation on their local machine.

+Testing is done via workflows in github actions using `cargo test --all-features` for all crates.
+The main objective with this is that a developer should be able to simply run `cargo test` on their local machine to be able to see whether CI would succeed for changes they submit in a pull request.
+Thus, all CI tests (unit tests, but also integration tests) are implemented in Rust and do not rely on external services.
+End-to-end system tests - that depend on external services - are run outside the CI pipeline, to avoid inconsistent test outcomes because of external issues.

 ## Reviewing, addressing feedback, and merging

 Generally, pull requests need at least an approval from one maintainer to be